 PET’s work in research and championing better education opportunities in prisons is greatly enhanced through collaboration.
 We are proud to be working with other charities, prison staff, education professionals, and the government in a number of networks.

-In 2012 PET brought together expert charities, research bodies, universities and businesses to launch the Prisoner Learning Alliance, which now has 23 members.
+In 2012 PET brought together expert charities, universities, businesses and representative bodies to launch the Prisoner Learning Alliance (PLA), which by 2017 had grown to 23 members.